 Now, if I were to ask you: what springs to mind when you think of the term visually appealing?
-It’s probably going to be a slick webpage or infographic but never a live stream.
-I thought the same and the reason for that is because I always associate live streaming (and any other virtual event) with content.
+It’s probably going to be a slick, well-deisgned webpage or infographic but less so a live stream.
+I thought the same and the reason for that is because I always associate live streaming (and any other type of virtual event) with content.

 Given that it’s the driving force behind registrations and audience engagement, that’s understandable.
 But it’s also overlooking an extremely important statistic: 90% of the information transmitted through the brain is visual.

-In other words, the visual elements that you create sets the tone for your viewers and this has a big say on making your content stick out from all the other live streams out there.
+In other words, the visual elements that you create really set the tone for your viewers and this has a big say on making effective content that sticks out from all everything else out there.

-Going back to the two senses that we have at our disposal, we know that the auditory part is already well covered (a quick Google confirms that), so we’re going to talk about the other one, showing you how you can apply this to your live streams.
+Going back to the two senses that we have at our disposal, we know that the auditory part is already well covered (a quick Google confirms that), so today we’ll be showing you how the visual

 Why this matters